linda-lai/react-intro/README.md

 ## Summary
 React is a JavaScript library for building user interfaces.

-* **Declarative**: React makes it painless to create interactive UIs.
-Design simple views for each state in an application, and React will efficiently update and render just the right components when data changes.
+* **Declarative**: Create interactive UIs by designing simple views for each state in an application, and React will efficiently update and render just the right components when data changes.
 Declarative views make  code more predictable, simpler to understand, and easier to debug.

 * **Component-Based**: Build encapsulated components that manage their own state, then compose them to make complex UIs.
 Since component logic is written in JavaScript instead of templates, it can easily pass rich data through your app and keep state out of the DOM.

-* **Learn Once, Write Anywhere**: React doesn't make assumptions about the rest of the technology stack, so you can develop new features in React without rewriting existing code.
+* **Learn Once, Write Anywhere**: React doesn't make assumptions about the rest of the technology stack, so new features can be developed in React without rewriting existing code.
 React can also render on the server using Node and power mobile apps using React Native.

 ## Components
 Any time React components are being created and declared, components must start with uppercase, otherwise will assume it is a <HTML> renderable element in lowercase.